Funding is available to work abroad during your studies or after you finish them, funded by Erasmus+.

 Candidate countries: Turkey, Former Yugoslav Republic of Macedonia

-To manage the risk of Covid-19 your placement will only be approved if the UK Foreign Office are not advising against travel to your destination country on 1 June 2021.
+To manage the risk of Covid-19 your placement will only be approved if the UK Foreign Office are not advising against travel to your destination country.
 International students cannot be funded to return to their home country.

 |Traineeship country||Monthly Grant|